AllenInstitute/neuron_morphology/doc_template/install.rst

 requirements
 ------------
 We support Python 3.8-3.9 on Linux, OSX, and Windows.
 Similar Python versions (e.g. 3.7-3.10) will probably work, but we don't regularly test using those versions.
-Also, the [steamlines] feature set, which is required for doing morphology uprighting requires the fenics-dolfinx package which is not easily available for Windows and so we don't reccomending using Windows if you want those features of this package.
+Also, the [steamlines] feature set, which is required for doing morphology uprighting requires the fenics-dolfinx package which is not easily available for Windows and so we don't recommend using Windows if you want those features of this package.

 managing your Python environment
 --------------------------------